 September 2, 2025

-Whistleblower Law Collaborative LLC, Hirst Law Group, P.C., and Bird, Marella, Rhow, Lincenberg, Drooks, & Nessim, LLP announced today a settlement of over $47.3 million in a whistleblower case against The Ensign Group, Inc., and Ensign Services, Inc. (“Ensign”).
-The settled claims, brought in a lawsuit filed by our whistleblower client in 2015, resolve allegations that Ensign, who operates skilled nursing facilities nationwide, knowingly engaged in fraud perpetrated against Medicare, Medicaid, and other government health care programs.
+A client of Whistleblower Law Collaborative co-founders, Robert M. Thomas, Jr. and Suzanne E. Durrell, along with Hirst Law Group, P.C., and Bird, Marella, Rhow, Lincenberg, Drooks, & Nessim, LLP reached a settlement in 2024 of over $47.3 million in a whistleblower case filed in 2015 against The Ensign Group, Inc., and Ensign Services, Inc. (“Ensign”).
+The settlement resolved the whistleblower client’s allegations that Ensign, who operates skilled nursing facilities nationwide, knowingly engaged in fraud perpetrated against Medicare, Medicaid, and other government health care programs.
+Ensign acknowledged the settlement at page 65 of its 2024 Annual Report.
+The claims resolved by the settlement are allegations only and there has been no determination of civil liability.

 The complaint, filed as a qui tam suit under the federal and California False Claims Acts (FCAs), alleged that nationwide Ensign knowingly paid kickbacks to physicians for referrals of patients to Ensign’s skilled nursing facilities (SNFs) in violation of the FCAs, the federal and California Anti-Kickback Statutes, and the federal Stark self-referral law.
 The complaint also alleged that Ensign violated a previous Corporate Integrity Agreement (CIA) that Ensign signed with the Department of Health and Human Services (HHS) in 2013 as part of an earlier False Claims Act case settled by the company.

-As the Second Amended complaint alleged, as part of her work, our client observed, among other fraud, that:
+The whistleblower’s Second Amended Complaint alleged that, as part of her work, she observed, among other fraud, that:

 Patients deserve to know that their doctors’ recommendations for services and the place of service are not tainted by illegal kickbacks.
 Unfortunately, kickbacks can undermine competition, lead to medically unnecessary services, and drive up the cost of health care.